-The security of desktop is a major issue for CIOs.
+Desktop security is a major concern for CIOs.

-In fact, Pc are often the gateway for cyberattacks and can be infected by unintentional malware installations.
+In fact, PCs often act as a gateway for cyberattacks and can be infected by malware installations.

-A breach of even a portion of the company’s data can be very harmful and have serious repercussions for its sustainability.
+A breach of even a small amount of the company’s data can be extremely harmful and have serious repercussions for its business sustainability.

-Here’s a detailed explanation of how to better manage the security of terminals with ceBox®.
+Here’s a detailed explanation of how to better manage the security of terminals with ceBoxOS®.

-The security of desktops has become one of the CIO’s main responsibilities.
-In fact, a poorly protected terminal can jeopardize not only its stored data but also the data stored on the systems connects to it (other terminals, servers, etc.).
+Desktops security has become one of the CIO’s main responsibilities, to the extend that a poorly protected terminal can jeopardise not only its stored data, but also the data stored on the systems connected to it (other terminals and, servers, etc.).

-There are multiple types of security breaches, which complicates the security of terminals.
+There are multiple types of security breaches, which can compromise the security of terminals.
 Here are some security issues CIOs encounter:

 - Security breach in the operating system, often due to it not being updated